LSSTDESC/tom_desc/README.md

 If you ever run a server that exposes its interface to the outside web, you probably want to edit your local version of the file `secrets/django_secret_key`.
 Don't commit anything sensitive to git, and especially don't upload it to github!
+(There *are* postgres passwords in the github archive, which would seem to voilate this warning.
+The reason we're not worried about that is that both in the docker-compose file, and as the server is deployed in production, the postgres server is not directly accessible from outside, but only from within the docker environment (or, for production, the Spin namespace).
+Of course, it would be better to add the additional layer of security of obfuscating those passwords, but, whatever.)

 ### Populating the database